willSonic/notices/README.md

 # Notices

 In this project, you'll design and implement an application-wide solution for user notifications.
-Ideally, you will utilize the existing Redux setup (and tweak it at your discretion) to achieve this.
+Ideally, you will utilize the existing Redux setup (and tweak it at your discretion) to achieve the desired result.

 ## About the App
 You are working in a Redux-backed multi-screen app that consists of 3 pages: